Prisons in Africa

 Knowledge about African prisons is generally limited (Dikötter & Brown, 2007).
 This has been a long-term problem.
 Information about the legislation that governs prisons, the management processes that are used to govern them, and a range of other matters in African prisons are generally unknown.
 This is because they have not been the focus of much attention.
 For example, while it is clear that many of the laws governing prisons in numerous African countries are outdated, the effect of these old pieces of legislation, and how these laws are obstacles to fair and efficient processes, is insufficiently understood.
 Many of these laws are more than 30 or 40 years old.
 This legislation is in many places outdated and often ignored, with some exceptions in countries such as South Africa.
 However, the impact of archaic legislation, and what is being done to remediate them, needs further study.
 If it were known in a particular country by the legislature that its penal or criminal justice legislation was having a negative impact, and that there were cost-saving techniques that could be used, there would be more impetus to embark on a reform process.
 Thus, detailed studies of individual prisons and prisons systems in accessible publications could be catalysts for reform in a number of states.

 It is also generally unknown how many political prisoners are confined in each country.
-While this has been studied in the past for some countries, including by NGOs such as Amnesty International (McAtackney, 2013) total numbers of different types are generally unknown.
+While this has been studied in the past for some countries, including by nongovernmental organizations (NGOs) such as Amnesty International (McAtackney, 2013) total numbers of different types are generally unknown.